Shiv R. Jhawar: United Nations reform

 In 2010, Jhawar called for reform of the United Nations Security Council.
-He sent an open letter to UN Secretary-General Ban Ki-Moon recommending that the UN Charter be amended to provide for the membership of regional unions, beginning with the European Union.
+He sent an open letter to UN Secretary-General Ban Ki-moon recommending that the UN Charter be amended to provide for the membership of regional unions, beginning with the European Union.
 He professed that regional unions with appropriate qualifications should be eligible for permanent seats in the Security Council.
 By adding permanent seats for regional unions, he stated that the UN can dilute the veto power without downgrading the P5.
 The Secretary General of the League of Arab States Amre Moussa responded to Jhawar's call by stating that the League will give the initiative its due attention and promote the issue with the member states in the contexts of the UN reform process.

+In 2023, Shiv R. Jhawar, through his Noble World Foundation (NWF), proposed a structural reform of the United Nations Security Council (UNSC).
+NWF proposes changing the structure of the United Nations Security Council (UNSC) by shifting membership and veto power from individual states to regional organizations like the European Union.
+This proposed shift is in line with the UNSC's existing practice of basing the selection of non-permanent members on regional representation.The reform aims to make the UNSC more democratic, effective, and representative of the global community.

+The proposal was formulated in response to the limitations and challenges faced by the UNSC in addressing global conflicts, particularly highlighted by the incidents where individual member states used their veto power against widely supported resolutions.
+A prime example of this issue was observed on February 25, 2022, when Russia used its veto power to block a resolution against its invasion of Ukraine, thereby underscoring a significant weakness in the UNSC's functioning.
+By advocating for regional unions to hold membership and veto power, Jhawar's proposal aims to mitigate the deadlock caused by national interests and foster a more unified approach to global peacekeeping.

 Personal life

 Jhawar lives in Chicago and gives talks both in the United States and abroad.